 They make a gorgeous brunch dish or a quick weekday breakfast.
 I also like them as a high-protein, filling snack that I make ahead and keep in the fridge.
 I simply reheat them in the microwave – or just eat them cold.

 How long do they keep?

-You can keep them in the fridge, in an airtight container, for up to four days.
+You can keep these egg white muffins in the fridge, in an airtight container, for up to four days.
 Reheat them gently, in the microwave on 50% power.
 They are also good cold.

 Egg White Muffins